-CRATER LAKE NATIONAL PARKTHEN on to Crater Lake!
+CRATER LAKE NATIONAL PARKTHEN on to Crater Lake National Park!
 It just so happened that the weather decided to shit all over our plans and SNOW (yes, SNOW!
 In JUNE) but it ended up being really nice, actually.

 My friend from college works for the parks service and they put her and her BF up with the cutest cabin and so we stayed with them for 2 nights.
 It was really really nice hanging out and talking and laughing and watching the snow fall outside.We attempted to venture out to look at the lake which unfortunately was pretty fogged over the first 2 days, but on day 3 we got to see it!
 So so pretty.

 We spent the night at a free (yes FREE!
-We used this website to find free places to camp!) campsite about 45 minutes south of Bend.
+We used freecampsites.net to find free places to camp.
+You can read my post on finding free camping if you want more tips.) campsite about 45 minutes south of Bend.
 We just found a random forest service road that led us to a spot with some fire rings, so we knew it was legit.

 I originally didn’t even really want to go (I’m much more of a forest person than a desert one), but I. LOVED.
 IT.

-When we got up next morning, we drove out to Skylight Cave (and passed sooo much pretty lupine!) but were too late for the actual skylights.
-Get there between 8AM and 10AM if you want pretty images like this.
+When we got up next morning, we drove out to Skylight Cave (and passed sooo much pretty lupine flowers!) but were too late for the actual skylights.
+Get there between 8AM and 10AM if you want pretty images with light beams.
+Parking was free and it was totally empty – we were the only people around!
+Do be aware that it’s only open from June – September.

 MCKENZIE RIVER AREAWhen we left Skylight Cave, Google Maps took us up on a super sketchy backroad driving to Koosah & Sahalie Falls!